-A continuation of Algebraic Structures I, focusing on groups, homomorphism theorems, and Galois Theory.
-Prerequisite: MATH 319 with a grade of C- or higher.
+A continuation of Algebraic Structures I. Prerequisite: MATH 319 with a grade of C- or higher.
 Offered spring of even-numbered years.

 470 Internship in Mathematics (2 or 4)

 An intensive mathematics project conducted in a professional setting.
 Pass/Fail grading.
 Prerequisites: junior/senior status, cumulative GPA of at least 2.5, and consent.
 Offered intermittently.